-When you think of Phoenix, Arizona, “desert, hot, and dry” likely comes to mind.
-What may not, is murals.
-A mural is “a painting or other work of art executed directly on a wall”, and Phoenix is home to a boatload of them.
-There are more than 72* murals sprinkled throughout downtown and neighboring areas, and they’re all colorful, vibrant, and beautiful.
+When you think of Phoenix, Arizona, what comes to mind?
+“Desert, hot, and dry” most likely.
+What may not, is murals. and believe it or not, Phoenix is home to a boatload of them.
+There are more than 72*** unique murals sprinkled throughout downtown and neighboring areas, and they’re all colorful, vibrant, and beautiful.

-According to the website muralsofphoenix.com, the murals have been around a long time and have been mapped since 2014.
+According to the website muralsofphoenix.com, the murals have been around for a long time, but have been mapped since only 2014.
 Per the website, “Our mission is to support and promote artists and their work by providing them a platform to share their narrative and strengthen ties with the community.
 We strive to provide the community and artists with a repository of murals that keeps their work alive in a digital format through the use of an interactive mapping application”.
-The project has achieved many positives, not only for the city of Phoenix but also the artists themselves.
-The project made an award-winning mural mapping application, established and curated mural festivals, financed and supplied resources to local artists, created positive relationships within the community, acquired commissioned murals for artists, and provided free publicity to the artists.
+The project has achieved many positives – made an award-winning mural mapping application, established and curated mural festivals, financed and supplied resources to local artists, created positive relationships within the community, acquired commissioned murals for artists, and provided free publicity to the artists.

-We stopped at and photographed 10 of the murals, mapping out 5 of them and just happening upon 5 more.
-However, we saw far more than that.
-If I had to guess, in the 2 or so hours that we drove from mural to mural, we saw around 25 or more.
+We stopped at around 10 murals, mapping out 5 and just happening upon 5 more.
+However, we saw far more than that, just driving around.
+In the 2 or so hours that we drove from mural to mural, we saw around 25 or more.
 They are everywhere.
-All are painted on the side of public buildings and businesses, with some being more intricate and complex than others.
+All that we saw were painted on the side of public buildings and businesses, with some being more intricate and complex than others.
 Some were so high up that it was clear the artist would have needed a boom lift or cherry picker to paint it.

-If you’re ever in Phoenix or the surrounding areas, don’t hesitate to make a day out of driving around the city to find and appreciate the plethora of murals available.
-Not all the murals will make you say “WOW” or will be your cup of tea, but I guarantee you will find at least 5 that make your heart happy.
-However, if you are a true art lover, then this is most definitely your cup of tea and should be experienced.
-The level of expertise, care, and attention to detail in these murals is something to behold and value.
+Overall, if you’re ever in Phoenix or the surrounding areas, please don’t hesitate to take a drive around the city to find the plethora of murals.
+Not all the murals will make you say “wow” or will be to your liking, but I guarantee you will find at least 5 that make your heart happy.
+The level of expertise, care, and attention to detail in many of these murals is truly something to appreciate and value.
+Check them out!